SuperAuguste/zig-core/README.md

-# zig-optional
+# zig-code

-An optional type for Zig 👿
+Core types needed for an optimal Zig experience 👿

 ## Usage